Advertisement

 • Podcasts

 If people know Gilroy for one thing, it’s bound to be garlic.
 That’s no surprise, considering that this Central Coast community is known as the “Garlic Capital of the World.”
-While it’s almost a requirement for visitors to try Gilroy’s various culinary applications of the so-called “stinking rose”—including the particularly unique local delicacy, garlic ice cream—there’s much more to see and do.
+While it’s almost a requirement for visitors to try Gilroy’s various culinary applications of the so-called “stinking rose”—including the particularly unique local treat, garlic ice cream—there’s much more to see and do.
 For starters, you can stroll the city’s historic downtown, visit Santa Clara Valley wineries, experience a unique theme park, and explore nearby parks with miles of trails through the rolling hills.
 But first—garlic!
 Humorist Will Rogers used to visit this area just 33 miles south of San Jose and once joked that Gilroy “is the only town I know where you can marinate a steak by hanging it on a clothesline.”

 Where to Eat Garlic in Gilroy